Cardoso222/cardoso222/README.md

 ### Hello World 👋
 I am a software engineer from Brazil
-- 🔭 Working on multiple backend projects using Nodejs and PHP
+- 🔭 Working on multiple projects using React.JS/Nodejs and PHP sometimes
-- 💻 Learning about architetural patterns in depth
+- 💻 Learning about architectural patterns in depth
 - 🚀 Open source enthusiast
 <br>